robertvunabandi/twitter/README.md

   * [x] On reply, set handler to tweet id (in reply to, check twitter API) so that replies work in actual replies
   * [x] For images of tweets, have a different placeholder than the one of profile photos (similar to Flixster app placeholder)
   * [ ] Make infinite pagination on user profile's tweets
-  * [ ] Make the follow button actually work
+  * [x] Make the follow button actually work
-  * [ ] Add tabs to user profile
+  * [x] Add tabs to user profile
-  * [ ] User can see a user's profile by clicking on the profile picture of the user.
+  * [x] User can see a user's profile by clicking on the profile picture of the user.
-  * [ ] Fix bugs resulting from infinite scroll and repeating the same tweets over and over when web error occurs
+  * [ ] (!!!)
+Fix bugs resulting from infinite scroll and repeating the same tweets over and over when web error occurs
+    * [ ] Figure out why maxid does not update
-  * [ ] Add a backpress button when user enters reply to a tweet (instead of letting be for the regular android backPress)
+  * [x] Add a backpress button when user enters reply to a tweet (instead of letting be for the regular android backPress)
   * [ ] When click on backPress in the timeline, it just restart the application instead of quitting it.
 Fixing this bug would be a goal
-  * [ ] Make the follow button work on user profiles
+  * [x] Make the follow button work on user profiles
   * [ ] On the profile view, display an action bar as the user scrolls down (with a back button)
   * [ ] Add search tab with various search functions implemented (mentions, tags, users, etc)
+  * [ ] Fix the indeterminate progress bar
+  * [ ] Add an icon for clicking on the profile (if possible, user an image instead of icon)

 ## Video Walkthrough